 Understanding what a traditional taxidermy mount is constructed out of is fundamental to understanding the aforementioned definition of Rogue Taxidermy.
 There are several varieties of conventional taxidermy and it's comprised of a lot more materials than meets the eye.
 Animal hide is an obvious material, however some other examples of "taxidermy-related materials" are bones, mummified remains, and synthetic taxidermy components such as faux fur and prefabricated urethane foam taxidermy mannequins .
 Sculpture constructed entirely from synthetic taxidermy materials still constitutes rogue taxidermy, as can sculpture created entirely from animal bones.

 For a sculpture to qualify as Rogue Taxidermy its main component must be some sort of taxidermy-related material, however it can be used in conjunction with other materials that are not taxidermy related.
 Artists working under the moniker of Rogue Taxidermy create sculptures using all varieties of materials; glass, metal, paper, ceramics, stone, found objects, etc. They then combine these materials with elements borrowed from the world of conventional taxidermy.
 A vast range of works can be classified as rogue taxidermy.
-The end result is not required to be a figurative three dimensional representation of an animal's body, it can be abstract.
+The end product is not required to be a figurative three dimensional representation of an animal's body, it can be abstract.
 The genre encompasses everything from small decorative objects to room-sized installations and conceptual art to wearable art.

-Per the wordage of the aforementioned definition of the genre; a Jackalope can be considered rogue taxidermy because "taxidermy-related materials" are being presented in an "unconventional manner", however, rogue taxidermy is not merely defined as fictional animal hybrids or anthropomorphic mounts.
+Per the aforementioned definition of the genre, a Jackalope can be considered rogue taxidermy because "taxidermy-related materials" are being presented in an "unconventional manner", however, rogue taxidermy is not merely defined as fictional animal hybrids or anthropomorphic mounts.
 This misnomer resulted from improperly researched press articles that exploited the sensationalistic aspect of making art out of dead animals, largely ignoring artists within the genre creating work with synthetic taxidermy materials.
 The pigeonholing and inaccurate portrayal of the genre has led to the term becoming somewhat bastardized in recent years.
 In actuality, rogue taxidermy refers to a broad spectrum of styles.
 Works encompassed within the genre run the gamut from whimsical mounts created in pop-up taxidermy classes, to works exhibited in art museums.

 [click here to see examples of work that exemplifies the diversity of the genre ]